aIbrahiim/Web-Repo/back-end/README.md

     }
 }

-Registration all most done
+Registration all most done .
-after registration will require to login to get access token (Will try to look to any posible soluion)
+After registration will require to login to get access token (Will try to look to any possible soluion)

 {
     "email": "",